 Negros island encompasses a multitude of attractions and never goes short of sweet delights from the culinary scene of Bacolod, the ancestral houses of Silay, the coastal resort of Cadiz, the waterfronts of Sipalay to the waterfalls of Valencia, the marine reserves of Dauin and Danjugan island, and the heritage sites of Dumaguete.

-To make a run down of its boundless lineup of attractions calls for a quite bold move.
-But to at least kick off our nomadic pursuits, here are 25 top tourist destinations that you can cover for a week-long itinerary in the island of Negros.
+To make a run down of its boundless lineup of attractions calls for a bold move, but to at least kick off our nomadic pursuits, here are top 25 tourist destinations that you can cover for a week-long itinerary in the island of Negros.
 Keep reading and enjoy! 😉

 Apo Island Marine Reserve of Dauin

-Rating: 3.5/5 Check out this link for .
-Apo Island Budget Travel Guide
+Check out this link for Apo Island Budget Travel Guide.

-The 3rd most active volcano in the Philippines located at the central-northern part of Negros island.
-There are two main entry points to the volcano: the easier and more common trail is the Guintubdan while the other and more demanding is the Wasay trail.
+Mt.
+Kanlaon is the 3rd most active volcano in the Philippines located at the central-northern part of Negros island.
+There are two main entry points to the volcano: the easier and more common trail is the Guintubdan while the more demanding is the Wasay trail.
 Both are considerably a major climb that will last for 2 days.

 The Twin Lakes of Danao and Balinsasayao in Sibulan

-The tranquil and relaxing lakes of Danao and Balinsasayao.
+The twin lakes of Danao and Balinsasayao are tranquil and relaxing .
 Getting here from the junction in San Jose, Sibulan requires a long motorbike ride of steep, curvy yet scenic road up at the highlands for about 30 minutes.
-Entrance fee to the lake is P30, P100 for foreigners.
+Entrance fee to the lake is P30 for locals, P100 for foreigners.
 From the entrance, you can hike through the outskirts of the mountain or paddle a boat through the vastness of Balinsasayao lake (the first lake from the entrance) for P250 per boat to the viewpoint section where both lakes meet.